temesghentekeste/react-redux-magic-books/README.md

 - [ ] Use create-react-app to initialize a new React app
 - [ ] Add prop-types using npm for typechecking props.
 - [ ] Use create-react-app-buildpack to deploy the app to Heroku
+- [ ] Prepare the directory structure to house components and containers logic separately
+- [ ] Implement the App component
+- [ ] Implement the BookList component
+- [ ] Implement the Book component
+- [ ] Implement the BookForm component
+- [ ] Define the Redux actions and reducers
+- [ ] Initialize the Redux store

 ## Built With